asyncapi/website/markdown/blog/helsinki-and-community.md

 Of course, we’ll have a booth again.
 This time, it won’t just be AsyncAPI and OpenAPI folks—our friends from JSON Schema will join too.

 Since it’s the fourth time we’ll be hosting this booth, I have a feeling it’s time to take things up a notch.
 We need to be more organized, include more community members, and maybe even secure some dedicated funding.
 A rebranding could be in order, too—perhaps renaming the booth to `Open API Standards`.
-We could also broaden the scope to include experts from the open-source tooling ecosystem that build on top of these standards and operate under open governance.
+We could also broaden the scope to include experts from the open-source tooling ecosystem that builds on top of these standards and operates under open governance.

 Enjoy!